johnmerchant/reddit-wallpaper/README.md

 Grabs the top image from a list of subreddits and sets it as the desktop wallpaper.

 ## Installation

 ```
 npm install -g reddit-wallpaper
 ```

-You could set it up to run on session logon, or as a cronjob.
+You could set it up to run on session logon or as a cronjob.

 ## Usage

-From node
+From node:

 ```
 require('reddit-wallpaper')({